Why Can't I Enroll In This Course?

 If you cannot enroll in any classes, there may be an issue with your individual account.

 - Check Axess to see if you have any enrollment holds.
 (See also: Help, I have an enrollment hold!)
-After autumn quarter, keep an eye out for the Student Information Update Hold, which you can lift yourself by updating your personal information.
+During Winter Quarter, keep an eye out for the Student Information Update Hold, which you can lift yourself by updating your personal information.

 - If you have no enrollment holds but still suspect a problem with your account, you may contact the Student Services Center (SSC), on the second floor of Tresidder Union.
 Students are encouraged to file a Service Now Ticket.
 The SSC is the best way to contact the Registrar’s Office, as the Registrar's Office oversees all enrollment, transcript, and official records of the university.